pkdone/practical-mongodb-aggregations-book/src/guides/getting-started.md

 There are many options for the client tool, four of which are:

  1. __*Modern* Shell__.
 Install the modern version of MongoDB's command-line tool, the [Mongo Shell](https://www.mongodb.com/try/download/shell): `mongosh`
  2. __*Legacy* Shell__.
-Install the legacy version of MongoDB's command-line tool, the [Mongo Shell](https://docs.mongodb.com/manual/mongo/): `mongo` (you will often find this binary bundled with a MongoDB database installation or you downloaded it from the Atlas console)
+Install the legacy version of MongoDB's command-line tool, the [Mongo Shell](https://docs.mongodb.com/manual/mongo/): `mongo` (you will often find this binary bundled with a MongoDB database installation or you can download it from the Atlas console)
  3. __Compass__.
 Install the _official_ MongoDB Inc. provided graphical user interface (GUI) tool, [MongoDB Compass](https://www.mongodb.com/products/compass)
  4. __Studio 3T__.
 Install the _3<sup>rd</sup> party_ 3T Software Labs provided graphical user interface (GUI) tool, [Studio 3T](https://studio3t.com/download/)